 If you love the music of the late great Fats Waller and the Kansas City sound he produced in the 1920s and ‘30s, you will love this combination.
 Periodically, Carole and Paul are joined by reedman John Otto, a truly great jazz veteran musician in Chicago for over 40 years, adding his distinctive clarinet and alto sound.

 Carole produced two combo albums with The Pat Crawford Jazz Quintet (featuring her husband, Patrick Crawford), “It Might as Well Be Spring” in 2005, and the other titled “Back at the Chicken Shack,” in 2007.
 The recordings featured several wonderful guest musicians, including the late great jazz guitarist Godfrey Viegas.

-Carole is currently at work on an album featuring tunes from the Big Band era.
+Carole recently completed work on an album featuring tunes from the Big Band era.

 John Otto, reedman extraordinaire, is a full-time jobbing musician and piano technician.
 He enjoys playing many styles of music.
 He has performed and recorded with many well-known bands all over the country.

 A traditional jazz reedman for over 40 years, John has worked with West End Jazz Band, Red Rose, The Swing Shift Orchestra, The Salty Dogs, The St. Louis Ragtimers, The New Black Eagles; the Birmingham (Ala.)
 Symphony, and many others.
 He has played with a variety of artists, including Jim Beebe, Vince Giordano, Marty Grosz, Wayne Jones, Josh Duffee, John Sheridan, and Tom Pletcher.
 Movie appearances include “Public Enemies” and “Return To Me.”